-Waits lives in Sonoma County, California with his wife, Kathleen Brennan, and three children.
+Waits lives in Sonoma County, California with his wife and musical collaborator Kathleen Brennan, and three children.

 Powered by Wikipedia